 Along with this power rule, other underlying themes within the Explicit Differential umbrella are the constant rule, the constant multiple rule, the sum rule and the difference rule.

-If all of this sounds a bit perplexing, rest assured that your Maths teacher will be able to explain the processes and functions so that they come to you easily.
+If all of this sounds a bit perplexing, rest assured that your math tutor online will be able to explain the processes and functions so that they come to you easily.

 Finally, this now-compulsory module will make its appearance during your A Level Maths course, shedding light on Acceleration, Newton's Laws, Vectors, Impulse and Momentum, Projectiles, Centre of Mass and much, much more.

-The module is absolutely vital for anyone with an interest in pursuing a career within the engineering industry, as it will teach you the fundamentals of Mechanics principles.
+The module is absolutely vital for anyone with an interest in pursuing a career in the engineering industry, as it will teach you the fundamentals of Mechanics principles.

-Fascinating content for fast car enthusiasts too, the equations and functions can be extremely useful to many, with a range of transferrable skills on offer.
-For example, the study of acceleration caused by gravity is also linked to Physics courses, and is relevant to scientists looking at gravitational acceleration at different points on Earth too.
+Fascinating content for fast car enthusiasts too, the equations and functions can be extremely useful to many, with a range of transferable skills on offer.
+For example, the study of acceleration caused by gravity is also linked to Physics courses and is relevant to scientists looking at gravitational acceleration at different points on Earth too.

 While it is impossible to educate you on advanced Maths functions in a few short paragraphs, we hope that you now have a better overview of some of the themes covered, and can appreciate the level of detail you will be exposed to during your A Level Maths course.

 Take comfort from the fact that many people find Maths challenging as a subject, and that it is perfectly normal for you to need a little time or extra tuition to help you along the way.